Bruceli-iscool/C-/README.md

 # C-
  A subset of C with limited features.
-This is the most complicated program that can be successfully compiled:
+This is one of the most complicated program that can be successfully compiled:

     int main(void) {
-        return ~(-4)
+        return 5 + 20 * 4 / 5 - 10
     }